School of Art Collection

 I don’t necessarily want to rent a piece, but I do have some pieces of my own that I’d like matted and framed.
 Can you guys do that?

-Unfortunately, the School of Art Gallery does not do matting and framing for pieces other than the ones in our Collection.
+Unfortunately, the School of Art Collection and Galleries does not do matting and framing for pieces other than the ones in our Collection.
 A good place to have your personal pieces matted and framed is McKay Bricker Framing and Gallery, located next to our Downtown Gallery.
 We use their services frequently and they always produce high-quality work.

 How much does it cost to rent?